ajroach42/ajroach42.github.io/_posts/2017-04-14-the-galactic-patrol-a-diy-3d-printed-starship-dogfight-tabletop-game.md

 My ruleset simplifies the prep work, removes the tiles, and makes the game a little more pick-up-and-play.
 I'll go in to some more details about the rules bellow, if you're interested in trying them out.
 Keep in mind that this is a work in progress, and things may change.

-If you'd like to play The Galactic Patrol and you don't have a 3D printer, I will carry a starter kit in my online store.
+If you'd like to play The Galactic Patrol and you don't have a 3D printer, I will carry a starter kit in [my online store](http://spaceageideas.com).
 The kit features all the peices required for game play, a complete rulebook, and a comicbook set in the Galactic Patrol universe.
 (It's not available yet, but I should have it posted soon.
-Sign up for my mailinglist for more info!)
+[Sign up for my newsletter for more info](http://tinyletter.com/ajroach42)!)

-I'm finished up the official rulebook this weekend, and making it all pretty.
+I'm finishing up the official rulebook this weekend, and then sending it off for layout.
 I'll post some pictures when I get them back from the printer next week.
-In the meantime, here is a quick summary.
+In the meantime, here is a quick summary of the rules.

 ## The Rules: